-This article describes how to remove the uncontrolled GPO signals that are generated by the Speedway® Revolution reader when it is rebooted.
+This article describes how to remove the uncontrolled GPO signals that are generated by the Speedway® Revolution reader (This does NOT pertain to R700) when it is rebooted.

 When the Speedway Revolution reader is rebooted, the GPO signals automatically go into the high state until the boot sequence completes, at which point the GPO signals will drop to the low state.
 This may be an issue with your application if your system cannot tolerate this uncontrolled behavior (e.g., if a buzzer is connected, it will buzz until these GPO signals are de-asserted).